egeoguzz/eco-valuate-uk/README.md

 | ![Green Premium Leeds](figures/green_premium_curve_leeds.png) | ![Green Premium London](figures/green_premium_curve_london.png) |

 **Key Findings:**
 * **Leeds Trend:** A distinct upward trajectory.
-Moving from an 'F' rating to a 'C' or 'B' rating yields a tangible increase in property value (approx. £20k-£50k premium).
+Moving from an 'F' rating to a 'C' or 'B' rating yields a tangible increase in property value.
 * **London Trend (The Paradox):** The curve is flat or even inversely correlated in lower bands.
 Properties with low energy ratings (F/G) frequently command high valuations.
 This supports the Heritage Paradox: drafty, Victorian-era homes in prime locations are valued significantly higher than modern, energy-efficient apartments, rendering the EPC rating a non-factor in valuation.

 ---